Anchor Town

 Where the ground crew watches others leave the planet

-Pressed against the Anchor platform's eastern face, where the security perimeter meets the Camps' western edge, Anchor Town is the formal settlement that Ironclad Industries built for its Elevator operations workforce.
-Five thousand permanent residents — engineers, load balancers, tether maintenance specialists, climber operators, and their families — live in modular housing blocks arranged in concentric rings around the Anchor.
+On The Sprawl's western shore in Outer Peninsula (Sector 15), adjacent to the Pacific Spine Terminal, Anchor Town is the formal settlement that Ironclad Industries built for its Elevator operations workforce.
+Five thousand permanent residents — engineers, load balancers, logistics coordinators, maglev maintenance specialists, and their families — live in modular housing blocks arranged in concentric rings around the Pacific Spine Terminal that connects The Sprawl to the equatorial ground station approximately 3,500 miles south.

-The architecture is pure Ironclad: orange and black livery, exposed structural elements, everything built to withstand the seismic stress of a structure that carries the weight of orbital traffic.
+The architecture is pure Ironclad: orange and black livery, exposed structural elements, everything built to withstand the Pacific storms and seismic stress of the coast.
+The Pacific Spine maglev departs from the Terminal every twenty minutes, each departure a low electromagnetic hum that builds and fades — the sound of someone beginning the journey to orbit.
 The housing is functional — adequate square footage, climate-controlled, with the specific quality of corporate residential that is comfortable without being comforting.

 This is a company town in the oldest sense.
 Ironclad built it.
 Ironclad maintains it.
 Ironclad educates the children, stocks the canteens, and staffs the clinics.
 The security perimeter that keeps the Tether Camps at arm's length also keeps Anchor Town's residents inside a controlled ecosystem where every service, every structure, every meal arrives through corporate channels.
 The residents know this.
 Most of them accepted the terms when they signed their contracts.